Snigdha-OS/snigdhaos-assistant/README.md

 ## 📦 Installation

-Follow these steps to install SnigdhaOS Assistant:
+Follow these steps to install Snigdha OS Assistant:

 1. **Clone the Repository** 🌀